 Volunteers: FUTURE 5 is a non-profit organization to help motivated low income high school students in Stamford to improve themselves and their future.
 We need volunteers to do one-on-one student work, such as college coaches, job prep coaches, and teachers.
-For more information or to volunteer, please contact Fanny Moran: email@example.com
+We also need tutors.
+For more information or to volunteer and/or tutor, please contact Fanny Moran: email@example.com

-Catholic Young Adults of Stamford: We are Catholic young adults in our 20s and 30s, committed to strengthening community ties through regular meetings to growth in our faith, social events, and community service projects.
+Catholic Young Adults of Stamford: We are Catholic young adults in our 20s and 30s, We regularly meet for social events and community service projects.
 Join us for our monthly Sunday dinner following 5pm Mass.
-Connect with us by joining our group on Facebook or Meetup.
-For more information, please email firstname.lastname@example.org.
+Connect with us on Facebook or Meetup, or email us at email@example.com.